NiyaSaji25MIB10017/digital-literacy-project/README.md

 The aim of this task was to understand the concept of digital literacy and present it in a simple and creative way using a poster.

 *Work Done:*
 For this task, I created a digital poster based on digital literacy.
-The poster includes important topics such as:-What digital literacy is-Useful digital tools for students-Safe internet practices-Professional online presence-Email etiquette
+The poster includes important topics such as:
+-What digital literacy is
+-Useful digital tools for students
+-Safe internet practices
+-Professional online presence
+-Email etiquette

 I designed the poster using Canva-style elements like simple layouts, icons, and soft colors to make it easy to understand and visually appealing.
 The final poster is included in the repository.